hbelmiro/kfp_deploy_model_to_kserve_demo/README.md

 4. Deploy the compiled pipeline (`pipeline.yaml`) in the Red Hat OpenShift AI console
 5. Run the pipeline in the Red Hat OpenShift AI console
+6. When the pipeline completes you should be able to see the `example-precictor` pod

+    ```shell
+    oc get pods | grep 'example-predictor'
+    example-predictor-00001-deployment-7c5bf67574-p6rrs               2/2     Running     0          8m18s
+    ```